 To the woman who made fun of me today at Target,

-I get it, I really do, I make an easy target with my unnaturally slow gait, my arms always lifted just so, the slack jawed look on my face.
-You’re not the first person to make fun of me.
-You’re not even the first person to do it in front of me.
-It has happened for as long as I can remember.
+I get it, I really do, I make an easy target.
+What with my unnaturally slow gait, arms that are always lifted just so, the slack jawed look on my face.
+You’re not the first person to make fun of me, you’re not even the first person to do it in front of me.
+It’s been happening for as long as I can remember.

-Some have been less kind than you were.
+Some people have been less kind than you were.

 Children have run away screaming.